 In this respect, the sponsorship focuses on three major areas: mounting campaigns to encourage people to play the sport, maintaining Societe Generale's visual presence on the field and during televised events and, finally, promoting values shared by the world of rugby and Societe Generale: team spirit, ethics, advance preparation, innovation, discipline and performance.

 Societe Generale has become a major international group but has remained a loyal partner with French rugby at all levels ranging from local rugby (featured at over 450 amateur clubs), professional teams and of course the national French team.

-In Asia, Societe Generale is sponsoring leading local rugby teams participating in premier tournaments in Hong Kong and Singapore.
-The Singapore Cricket Club as well as the Hong Kong Valley Rugby Football Club are supported by Societe Generale.
+In Asia, Societe Generale is sponsoring leading local rugby teams participating in premier tournaments in Hong Kong and Sydney.
+Hong Kong Valley Rugby Football Club as well as Eastern Suburbs Rugby Union Football Club are supported by Societe Generale.

 Worldwide Partner of the Rugby World Cup

 Since the resounding success of the Rugby World Cup organised in France in 2007 Societe Generale has been a Worldwide Partner of the Rugby World Cup, which is held every four years.
-In 2015, the Rugby World Cup will be held in England.
+In 2019, the Rugby World Cup will be held in Japan.

 All of this goes to show that Societe Generale has a firm commitment to a sport whose popularity is only continues to grow.
-Today, Societe Generale’s commitment to rugby is reflected in its slogan "Nothing is as strong as team spirit" and the Group can legitimately claim to be a worthy partner for all rugby lovers.
+Today, Societe Generale’s commitment to rugby is reflected in its slogan "Building team spirit together" and the Group can legitimately claim to be a worthy partner for all rugby lovers.